Yasuo Mizui: Biography

+1% for art

+Many of Yasuo Mizui's works in France were created under the 1% for art program.
+During the 14 years between 1968 and 1982, Mizui completed 26 sculptures.
+His first commission from the French Ministry of Culture came in 1968, for which he created Jet d'eau pétrifiée, a stone sculpture measuring 3.2 x 8.0 x 8.0 meters, at the University of Bordeaux's Department of Law.
+He was chosen to create the piece after his work at the Grenoble Olympic Games.

+Another notable piece, Le Mur qui s'ouvre, was completed in 1972.
+This cement retaining wall, measuring 4.5 × 13 x 1.4 m, is located at Lycée Louis Bascan in Rambouillet.
+For this work, Mizui employed a unique technique derived from his engineering background, using molds made from expanded polyester material cut with electrical resistance.

+Works

-Works for Olympic games in Japan and France
+Olympic games

-He created the sculptural wall Les Murs des Fossiles (Walls of Fossils) for the Tokyo Olympics in 1964 and Microcosme et Macrocosme for the Winter Olympic Games in Grenoble, France.
+Mizui created the sculptural wall Les Murs des Fossiles for the 1964 Summer Olympics in Tokyo and Microcosme et Macrocosme for the 1968 Winter Olympics in Grenoble, France.

+Les Murs des Fossiles
-Les Murs des Fossiles (Walls of Fossils) is a granite relief wall (2 x 93 x 0.3 m) created by Yasuo Mizui in 1964 for the Yoyogi National Gymnasium, a venue for athletic games located in Yoyogi Park, Tokyo.
-The gymnasium, designed by Kenzo Tange, was constructed between 1961 and 1964.

-In February 1964, Tange commissioned Mizui to create the artwork.
-Mizui, along with ten assistants, worked on the project for three months on Kitagi Island, known as "Stone Island," in Okayama, Japan.
-The completed pieces were delivered to Tokyo in August 1964, and the wall was introduced to the public by international media in September.
+Les Murs des Fossiles is a granite relief wall (2 x 93 x 0.3 m) created for the Yoyogi National Gymnasium.
+In February 1964, Mizui was commissioned to create the artwork.
+He, along with ten assistants, worked on the project for three months on Kitagi Island in Okayama, Japan.
+The completed pieces were delivered to Tokyo in August 1964, and the wall was introduced to the public in September.

-The abstract wall spans a total length of 93 meters and consists of 408 Mikage stone blocks, each measuring 1.82 x 0.6 x 0.3 meters, with a combined weight of 160 tons.
+The abstract wall spans a total length of 93 m and consists of 408 mikage (a type of granite that is quarried in Japan) stone blocks, each measuring 1.82 x 0.6 x 0.3 m, with a combined weight of 160 tons.
 These stones, sourced from Kitagi Island, were hand-carved by Mizui using chisels and both large and small hammers.

-The concept of Walls of Fossils reflects ten "landscapes" inspired by Mizui's deep connection to life and nature, resembling fossilized memories: Travel, Flame, Weight, Perfume, Obsession, Water, Wisdom, Sound, Time, and Light.
+The concept of Les Murs des Fossiles reflects ten "landscapes" inspired by Mizui's deep connection to life and nature, resembling fossilized memories: Travel, Flame, Weight, Perfume, Obsession, Water, Wisdom, Sound, Time, and Light.